Skip to content

 2. Assess alignment and outcomes

-• Based on your self and team assessments, and in collaboration with local/regional leaders and team, determine your team's goals and make plans for how you will make changes or strengthen what you are already doing to align your work to the Framework.
+• Based on your assessment, make plans for how you will change or strengthen what you are already doing to align your work to the Framework and integrate the Framework's guiding principles, learning expectations and shared practices.

 2. Integrate the Framework’s key elements into your work

-• Implement your team’s plans to integrate the Guiding Principles, Learning Expectations and Shared Practices into the way the work is done.
-Check out the Support Youth and Engage Families sections of this toolkit for tools and resources to help you do this.
-Additional information and professional resources can be found in the Educate Yourself section of the toolkit.
+• Implement your plans—check out the Support youth and Engage families sections of this toolkit for tools and resources to help you do this.
+Additional information and professional resources can be found in the Educate yourself section of the toolkit.

 • Lead with, strive for and promote coordinated services and supports.
 For more information, check out the transition services and roles pages of this toolkit.